-This audit report relates to the financial statements of Halberg Foundation (the 'entity') for the year ended 30 June 2021 included on the entity's website.
+This audit report relates to the financial statements of Halberg Foundation (the 'entity') for the year ended 30 June 2022 included on the entity's website.
 The Executive Board is responsible for the maintenance and integrity of the entity's website.
 We have not been engaged to report on the integrity of the entity's website.
 We accept no responsibility for any changes that may have occurred to the financial statements since they were initially presented on the website.
-The audit report refers only to the financial statements named above.
-It does not provide an opinion on any other information which may have been hyperlinked to/from these financial statements.
+The audit report refers only to the financial statements.
 If readers of this report are concerned with the inherent risks arising from electronic data communication they should refer to the published hard copy of the audited financial statements and related audit report to confirm the information included in the audited financial statements presented on this website.